History Pathway Associate in Arts

 This course traces the rise of Western civilization from 1000 B.C.E. to the Renaissance, c.
 1600.
 It emphasizes Greek civilization, including drama, mythology, philosophy and the origins of Greek democracy and then examines the late Roman Republic and early Roman Empire followed by the rise of Christianity, Islam, the Byzantine Empire, the "Flowering of Medieval Culture" and the Christian Synthesis of the late Middle Ages.
 The European Renaissance and the Reformation including social, political and philosophical issues will be discussed.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

 This course covers the period from c.
 1600 to the present.
 Topics include the scientific revolution, the rise of absolute monarchy in Europe, the 18th-century Enlightenment and the French Revolution.
-The impact of Napoleon is addressed as is the Industrial Revolution and the advent of socialism, including Marxism.
+The impact of Napoleon is addressed as is the Industrial Revolution.
 Cultural ideas from Romanticism to social Darwinism are analyzed.
 European imperialism, World War I and the rise of fascism lead to a discussion of World War II.
-The impact of western civilization on Asia, Africa and the Middle East are also considered.
 The Cold War and the modern period conclude the course.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

 This course is scheduled for individual students who wish to explore topics not covered in the curriculum.
 The student must present a design of study (learning contract) to the faculty member who is to direct the work.
 Approval from the dean or director is required prior to registration.